On Oct. 9, 1804, a snow hurricane struck Eastern New England, the first time in recorded history a tropical storm produced snowfall.

-A Connecticut schooner loaded with corn was smashed to bits, though her crew survived.
+The storm smashed to bits a Connecticut schooner loaded with corn, though her crew survived.

-Six vessels ashore cut away their masts, among them an English ship from Newfoundland, reported the Newburyport Herald.
+Six vessels ashore cut away their masts, reported the Newburyport Herald.
 Four or five others were driven out of the harbor and believed lost, along with their crews.

 Rescuers found a dead woman on Rye Beach, in New Hampshire, an infant clasped in her arms.

 Coasting vessels went to pieces on beaches in Scituate, Mass.
 Their crews all perished and masts, booms and vessel parts strewn along the shore.
 Vessels were grounded in Braintree Bay and the bodies of three men found on Patrick Island.

 Cohasset, Mass., experienced even more drama, according to Perley.
 The storm drove the sloops Hannah and Mary onto shore at the same time.

 The Hannah struck on a ledge some distance from the shore, and the sea swept away the captain, who drowned.
 Two of the men lashed themselves to the boom, and remained on deck about two hours.
 Then the vessel broke up, and the boom with the men still lashed to it washed ashore.
 Several onlookers plunged into the surf and saved their lives.

 A broadside with the title ‘Violent Storm’ reported on the ‘unprecedented fury and destruction’ that hit Boston.

 “It spread horror and devastation through the whole town," the broadside reported.
 The force of the wind knocked over a western stage, seriously injuring several passengers.